 Add one-third of the dry mixture to the creamed mixture and about half of the milk; blend well.
-Repeat with another one-third of the flour mixture and the remaining milk; blend well.
+Repeat with another third of the flour mixture and the remaining milk; blend well.
 Beat in the remaining flour mixture just until well blended.

 Pour the batter into the prepared tube cake pan.